 Date of Authorship for this Version

 Macey, Jonathan R., "Commercial Banking and Democracy: The Illusive Quest for Deregulation" (2006).
 Faculty Scholarship Series.
-Paper 1378.
+1378.